General Health & Safety Guidelines

 Guidelines for Providing a Healthy and Safe Environment at the J

-The committee created the guidelines with consideration of both the Evelyn Rubenstein JCC core values (including community engagement and well-being), as well as recommendations from local, state and national organizations, such as the Texas Department of State Health Services (DSHS), Centers for Disease Control and Prevention (CDC), American Academy of Pediatrics (AAP) and American Camp Association (ACA).
+The committee created (and continues to update)the guidelines with consideration of both the Evelyn Rubenstein JCC core values (including community engagement and well-being), as well as recommendations from local, state and national organizations, such as the Texas Department of State Health Services (DSHS), Centers for Disease Control and Prevention (CDC), American Academy of Pediatrics (AAP) and American Camp Association (ACA).

 Who should stay home from the J:

-As part of the health screening process, anyone with the following symptoms or exposures must remain at home:
+Anyone with the following symptoms must remain at home:

 - Fever or chills (Feeling feverish or measured temperature greater than or equal to 100.4 degrees Fahrenheit)